 But that doesn't mean cheap flights don't exist.
 You just need to know where to look … and when.

-The only way to find the best summer flight deal is by focusing on the right time to travel and the destinations where you can still find cheap flights.
+The trick to finding a summer flight deal, even as we head into June, is focusing on the right time to travel and the destinations where you can still find cheap flights.
 Here's how.

 Fly in August or September (Yes, It's Still Summer)